Children's Hospital is part of the UPMC family.

 The Holter monitor test records your child's EKG tracing, non-stop, for 24 hours or longer.

-The care team at the Heart Institute at Children’s Hospital of Pittsburgh of UPMC will give you instructions on:
+The care team at the Heart Institute at UPMC Children’s Hospital of Pittsburgh will give you instructions on:

 Event monitoring is much like Holter monitoring.
 Doctors often order event testing for the same reasons.